abikesa/feminism/_sources/act1/chapter2.md

 *In Bach, God threw us a bone to chew on, we few, we happy few! {cite}`shakespeare_st_crispins_day_speech`*
 ```

+## Other notes
-The phrase "throw a bone to chew on" typic`ally means giving someone something to occupy their attention or to think about.
+The phrase "throw a bone to chew on" typically means giving someone something to occupy their attention or to think about.
 It's often used metaphorically, derived from the literal action of giving a dog a bone to keep it busy and satisfied.
 This phrase can be used in various contexts:

 1. **Distraction or appeasement**: In politics or negotiations, it might mean offering a small concession or minor issue to distract from the more significant matters at hand.
 For example, a politician might announce a minor policy change to appease the public while avoiding more substantial reforms.